June 5 to 23, 2021

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 May and June are the best months to see breeding activity, especially bird courtship.
 Waved albatross perform their exquisite courtship dance, and some may already have eggs.
 Frigatebirds will court females by inflating their blood red throat sacs while clattering their bills, quivering their wings, and waving their heads back and forth; great frigatebirds courtship will wind down on Genovesa, while magnificent frigatebirds courtship will be active on North Seymour.
-Because the well-known blue-footed booby is an opportunistic breeder, so it’s very hard to predict its activity, we may or may not see them courting, but we have reliably seen courtship in previous years during these months.
+Because the well-known blue-footed booby is an opportunistic breeder, so it’s very hard to predict its activity, you may or may not see them courting, but we have reliably seen courtship in previous years during these months.
 You may even see a few chicks!

 In June, as the garua (cool/dry) season becomes more prominent and the water temperatures cool, marine life becomes more plentiful.
 You may have a better chance to encounter more Galápagos penguins, whales, and dolphins feeding in the nutrient rich, cool waters.

 Don’t let a fear of seasickness keep you away!
 For all but the most sensitive, seasickness is rarely a problem in the Galápagos.
-Because we are close to the islands most of the time, the seas tend to be gentle and the few open-ocean passages will be overnight.
+Because you are close to the islands most of the time, the seas tend to be gentle and the few open-ocean passages will be overnight.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the charm and beauty of the islands and their incredible wildlife were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.

 "Everything about the trip - preparations, execution and the overall experience - far exceeded my expectations and made this the trip of a lifetime.
 On a scale of 1-10, I rate both the tour and your company a 15."